eip-home/use-cases/draft-eip-use-cases.md

 #submissiontype: independent  # also: "independent", "IAB", or "IRTF", "IETF"
 #consensus: true
 #v: 3
+# test {{I-D.draft-filsfils-spring-path-tracing}}
+# The Internet Draft {{I-D.draft-farrel-irtf-introduction-to-semantic-routing}} provides a brief introduction to Semantic Routing.
+The Internet Draft {{I-D.draft-king-irtf-semantic-routing-survey}} includes a survey of several approaches for Semantic Routing.

 ipr: trust200902
 area: AREA
 workgroup: SIG on EIP